fusioncharts/dev_centre_docs/fusiontime/integrations/svelte/your-first-chart-using-svelte-in-fusiontime.md

 npm install svelte-fusioncharts fusioncharts --save
 ```

-That completes the installation of FusionCharts and the `svelte-fusioncharts` directive.
+This completes the installation of FusionCharts and the `svelte-fusioncharts` directive.

 ## Create Your First Chart